comejv/tiny-jail/README.md

 * [x] Give means to apply the policy to a target program.
 * [x] Let user specify additional actions on command-line.
 * [x] Handle log action and show logs in the output.
-* [-] Handle abstract syscall groups in the policy.
+* [x] Handle abstract syscall groups in the policy.
 * [ ] Fuzzer-Based Dynamic Generation.

 See [notes/goals.md](notes/goals.md) for more details.